huaminghuangtw/Second-Brain/My-Evergreen-Notes/Delayed Gratification.md

 - The reason most people fail instead of succeed is they trade what they want most for what they want at the moment.
 - When faced with a difficult decision, ask yourself what your 80-year-old self would want you to do.
 - Often, what we resist the most, holds us the biggest rewards.
-- "Hard choices, easy life.
-Easy choices, hard life." — Jerzy Gregorek
+- "Easy choices, hard life.
+Hard choices, easy life." — Jerzy Gregorek
 	-  Always choose harder right over easier wrong.